milosm2000/dilithium-crystals-js/README.md

 ## Contributing

-Contributions to Dilithium-JS are welcome!
+Contributions to dilithium-crystals-js are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix